-- Owners must satisfy themselves that the engine is installed and commissioned correctly so that the engine cannot be damaged or made to run incorrectly or cause to fail leading to a life threatening situation.
-The warranty card and Installation and Commissioning check list must be completed and returned to your dealer or Beta Marine for warranty to apply.
+- Owners must satisfy themselves that the engine is installed and commissioned correctly so that the engine cannot be damaged or made to run incorrectly or cause to fail to lead to a life threatening situation.
+The warranty card and Installation and Commissioning checklist must be completed and returned to your dealer or Beta Marine for the warranty to apply.

 - Owners must maintain the engine in a proper manner as described in the operator’s manual.
 Faulty parts must be immediately replaced or repaired so that continual use of the engine cannot cause these parts to suffer premature failure causing possible injury or death in certain circumstances.